bridgecrew-perf6/important-deployment/README.md

 }
 ```

-* UPDATE: you see the following where `replicas` of a deployment is changed from 2 to 10:
+* UPDATED: you see the following where `replicas` of a deployment is changed from 2 to 10:

 ```